FRC1257/robotics-training/hello-world/README.md

 ```
 $ g++ -o [executable-name] [c++ file name]
 ```
 For more info about this line, check out this [tutorial](http://www.learncpp.com/cpp-tutorial/06-writing-your-first-program/).
-Search for the heading **"If you’re using a command-line based compiler"**.
+Search for the heading **"If you’re using a command-line based compiler."**